 GINA, through the work of its Dissemination and Implementation Committee, assists in the processes of adaptation and implementation of the recommendations in the Global Strategy for Asthma Management and Prevention report.
-The GINA report provides an annually-updated summary of evidence relevant to asthma diagnosis, management and prevention that may be used in the formulation and adaptation of local guidelines; where evidence is lacking, the GINA local adaptation and implementation of these recommendations, together with materials and advice from successful examples of asthma clinical practice guideline development and implementation in different settings.
+The GINA report provides an annually-updated summary of evidence relevant to asthma diagnosis, management and prevention that may be used in the formulation and adaptation of local guidelines; where evidence is lacking, the GINA report provides approaches for consideration.
+A web-based implementation 'toolkit' will provide a template and guide to local adaptation and implementation of these recommendations, together with materials and advice from successful COPYRIGHTED WATERIAL TO NOT COPY OR DESTRIBUTE. examples of asthma clinical practice guideline development and implementation in different settings.

-Educational materials and tools based on the Global Strategy for Asthma Management and Prevention are available in several forms and can be found on the GINA Website (www.ginasthma.org). report provides approaches for consideration.
-A web-based implementation 'toolkit' will provide a template and quide to local adaptation and implementation of these recommendations, together with materials and advice from successful
+Educational materials and tools based on the Global Strategy for Asthma Management and Prevention are available in several forms and can be found on the GINA Website (www.ginasthma.org).